Website Approval Process

 - Build the site

-- Pre-go live check done by Web and Digital Team (depending on the size of the site and our workload, allow 1-2 weeks)
+- Pre-go live check done by Web Operations Team (depending on the size of the site and our workload, allow 1-2 weeks)

 - Any edits are discussed/sent back to your team

 - Once edits are made, the site is sent to our developer team to be made live (allow 1-2 days)

 - Site goes live

 Checklist to consider before sending a completed site to the Web Operations Team:

 - All of the pages in the site are complete

 - The site navigation makes sense to users and pages are in the correct location

 - Images are high quality and add value to the content